Brand Strategy & Positioning

 Isn't working from home brilliant?
 No commute, flexible hours, and freedom to work from anywhere.

 Of course, not all is sunshine and rainbows.
-Isolation, lack of structure, and work-life boundaries blur, which makes this dream a nightmare if we are not watchful.
+Isolation, lack of structure, and blurred work-life boundaries make this dream a nightmare if we are not watchful.

 Engagement: The Secret Sauce of Remote Productivity